Murali-group/SARS-CoV-2-network-analysis/datasets/networks/biogrid/README.md

 Download from here:
 https://downloads.thebiogrid.org/File/BioGRID/Release-Archive/BIOGRID-4.4.197/BIOGRID-ORGANISM-4.4.197.tab3.zip

 For some reason, I am not able to download this file from the command line.
+After downloading, unzip with:

 ```
 unzip BIOGRID-ORGANISM-4.4.197.tab3.zip